-As a result, AgentNet for VM achieved an NLL loss of $-0.856$, while the theoretically computed NLL loss was $-1.301$.
-We note that other approaches such as naive multi-layer perceptrons failed to achieve meaningful prediction and resulted in an NLL loss of around $+1.0$.
-Figure 3A visualizes the attention weights of two sample agents, $a_1$ and $a_2$.
-AgentNet for VM accurately learned the interaction boundary of the given VM, which resembles a major sector of the circle, after 200 epochs of training.
-The predicted position distributions for these two sample agents are depicted in Fig. 3B.
-We observe that AgentNet precisely estimated the groundtruth distribution with true mean, even though the given training data was sampled from a stochastic distribution and did not match the expected mean value.
-This shows the capability of AgentNet to learn the general transition rule governing the entire set, rather than merely memorizing every single training datapoint and overfitting to them.
-We report that AgentNet shows the same outcome with unseen test data.
+As a result, AgentNet for VM achieved a NLL loss of $-1.365$ for the test data, while the theoretically computed NLL loss was $-1.524$.
+We note that other approaches, such as naive MLPs, failed to achieve meaningful prediction and resulted in a NLL loss of around $+1.0$ for the VM.
+Figure \ref{Fig3}A visualizes the $x$-variable attention weight $\alpha^x$ of two sample agents, $a_1$ and $a_2$.
+AgentNet for VM accurately learned the interaction boundary of the given VM, which resembles a major sector of the circle.
+As Fig. \ref{Fig3}B shows, the fully trained AgentNet assigns a high value to its $x$ and $y$-variable attention only for neighbor agents, while the untrained AgentNet has no distinction between neighbor and outside cells.
+The predicted position distributions for these two sample agents are depicted in Fig. \ref{Fig3}C. We observe that AgentNet precisely estimated the ground-truth distribution with true mean, even though the given training data is sampled from a stochastic distribution and did not match the expected mean value.
+This shows the capability of AgentNet to learn the general transition rule governing the entire set, rather than merely memorizing every single training datapoint and overfitting them.
+We also report that AgentNet shows the same outcome with unseen test data.